akash-harijan/ML-Model-Deployment-on-AWS-SageMaker/README.md

 # ML-Model-Deployment-on-AWS-SageMaker

-Due to the scarcity of online resources about deployment of already trained ML model on AWS SageMaker, this project  except deployment using ipython notebooks.
+Due to the scarcity of online resources about deployment of already trained ML model on AWS SageMaker, this project has been uploaded to github.
+It elaborates the way of deployment of ML models on SageMaker except deployment using ipython notebooks.
 Notebook method doesn't provide flexibility.

 ## Installations